 - Click the Create a Bucket button and you should see your new bucket on the Buckets page.

-- Navigate to the App Keys page of your account and click the Add Application Key button.
+- Navigate to the App Keys page of your account and click Add a New Application Key.

 How to Set Up QNAP’s Hybrid Backup Sync to Work With B2 Cloud Storage